CW: Ableism, suicide ideation

 Then when I tried to explain how harmful it was they just talked over me and explained away their position.
-I’d like to state not all parents did this – there are some amazing allies and parents of kids who have Autism and ADHD who understand that constantly framing the “burden” narrative actually severely undermines their mental health.
+I’d like to state not all parents did this – there are some amazing allies and parents of Autistic and ADHD kids who understand that constantly framing the “burden” narrative actually severely undermines their mental health.

 Emails to a researcher involved in the project